 Abstract

-Purpose: The management of long bone fractures secondary to gunshot wounds (GSWs) in the civilian setting are complex and there is currently no consensus regarding the optimal management of such fractures.
+Purpose: The management of long bone lower limb fractures secondary to gunshot wounds (GSWs) in the civilian setting are complex and there is currently no consensus regarding the optimal approach to managing such fractures.
 This study aims to address the relationship of implant related sepsis in fractures secondary to GSWs.

 Methods: A systematic review of the literature was performed on both Pubmed and Scopus databases that look at fractures caused by GSWs in the lower limb.
 A total of 20 studies met the inclusion criteria set in this study, all of which were of level IV evidence.

-Results: Low velocity injuries were predominantly managed with intramedullary nails and carry a low risk of superficial and deep infection and no risk of osteomyelitis or chronic infection.
-Whereas high energy injuries were managed using external fixation and carry a high rate of superficial and deep infection with low levels of osteomyelitis.
-Late implant sepsis of the lower limb was not addressed by any study.
-Most studies treated patients with 48-72 hours however there were no studies that treated patients with no antibiotics.
+Results: Current literature suggests that low and high velocity injuries managed with internal fixation, such as intramedullary nails, may carry a low risk of superficial and deep infection, with no obvious risk of osteomyelitis.
+However, infection was poorly defined across all studies and no study used a validated scoring system for infection making it difficult to draw any valid conclusion on the rate of infection following internal fixation of lower limb fractures following both high and low velocity GSWs.

-Conclusion:This study shows that there is no clear evidence to suggest that internal fixation carries a high rate of implant related infection.
+Conclusion: There is no clear evidence to confirm or refute that internal fixation is the correct method of management in these complex injuries and guidance is needed due to the high and increasing proportion of patients presenting with these complex injuries worldwide.

 Key words: “Gunshot wounds” “GSW” “Lower limb” “fracture” “infection”